 The duplicate slide created will become one of your “Focused” timelines.
 Here you’ll keep the first set of data you want to showcase out of all your tasks and milestones.
 With this new slide selected, go to Edit Data on the Office Timeline ribbon.

 From the Edit Data window, delete all items you don’t want to display on your first Focused timeline.
-In our example, we’ll keep just the “Plan” swimlane and a few timeband milestones.
+In our example, we’ll keep just the “Plan” swimlane and a few timescale milestones.

 When done, go to your High-level slide again, duplicate it, and remove all unneeded items from the duplicate to create your second Focused timeline.
 Repeat until you’re done splitting your Excel data across multiple slides.
 This is what our plan looks like divided into several visuals:

 Since your Focused timelines started out as duplicates of the High-Level slide imported from Excel, you now have a big advantage: the slides are all linked to your .xls file.
-This means you can instantly synchronize them with Excel whenever plans change.
-For each of your slides, just click Sync on the Office Timeline ribbon and follow the simple Sync steps update them effortlessly.
+This means you can instantly update them when your Excel data changes.
+For each of your slides, just click Refresh Data on the Office Timeline ribbon and follow the simple Refresh steps update them effortlessly.